PipeWire/wireplumber/docs/rst/configuration/bluetooth.rst

-  Bluetooth Device and Node settings go into monitor.bluetooth-midi.rules. monitor.bluetooth.rules JSON sections and they are also called rule based configs in that the device or node will have to be filtered first using the match rules.
+  Bluetooth Device and Node settings go into monitor.bluetooth-midi.rules. monitor.bluetooth.rules JSON sections and they are also called rule based configuration options in that the device or node will have to be filtered first using the match rules.
 Settings can be set either on all the devices/nodes or on specific devices/nodes, depending on how the match rules are setup.

 .. note::

   The properties set in the update-props section, can be PipeWire properties which trigger some action or they can be new properties that the devices or nodes will be created with.
 These new properties can be read or written from scripts or modules.
 After the creation of the devices and nodes new properties cannot be created on them.